Domain-Specific Multi-Level IR Rewriting for GPU: The MLIR Infrastructure

 \section{The MLIR Infrastructure}

 MLIR is a recent production compiler infrastructure that is particularly well-suited for multi-level IR rewriting thanks to its extensibility through \emph{dialects} and its built-in support for declarative rewrite patterns~\cite{lattner2020mlir}.
 The Open Earth Compiler can be thus implemented as a set of MLIR dialects, and transformations as rewrite patterns.
-Furthermore, we can readily reuse Standard, Loop, Affine and LLVM IR dialects if we design our abstractions so that they compose with these.
+Furthermore, we can readily reuse the Standard, Structured Control Flow, Affine, and LLVM IR dialects if we design our abstractions so that they compose with these. \muellch{``thanks to'' - maybe find a more formal expression}

 Core MLIR concepts include operations, values, types, attributes, (basic) blocks, and regions.
 An \emph{operation} is an atomic unit of program description.
 A \emph{value} represents data at runtime and is always associated with a type known at compile time.
 Operations use values (but do not consume them) and define new values.
 Values can only be defined once, making the IR obey SSA form.
 A \emph{type} holds compile-time information about a value, while \emph{attributes} provide a way to attach compile-time information to operations.
 A \emph{block} is a sequence of operations that, together with other blocks, connects to regions.
 A \emph{region} is attached to an operation that defines its semantics.
 Non-trivial control flow is only allowed between an operation and the regions attached to it, and between the entry and exit points of blocks that belong to the same region.
 Specific operations define the structure of the control flow, for example, the last operation in a block (a terminator) can conditionally or unconditionally transfer the control flow to another block.